 About

 Quetzalcoatlus northropi represents one of the most extraordinary achievements in vertebrate flight evolution.
 This colossal azhdarchid pterosaur dominated the skies of Late Cretaceous North America with an estimated wingspan of 10-11 meters, making it comparable in size to a small aircraft.
 Its elongated, toothless beak could reach over 2.5 meters in length, while its remarkably slender neck comprised cervical that were both lightweight and structurally reinforced through pneumatization.
 When standing on all fours, Quetzalcoatlus would have looked a observer in the eye at roughly 4.5 meters tall—as tall as a modern giraffe.
 Recent biomechanical analyses suggest these pterosaurs were capable of sustained powered flight despite their enormous size, launching themselves into the air through a unique leap that utilized their powerful forelimbs.
-On the ground, Quetzalcoatlus likely employed a 'terrestrial stalking' feeding strategy, walking through Maastrichtian floodplains and hunting small dinosaurs, mammals, and other vertebrates much like modern ground hornbills or marabou storks.
+On the ground, Quetzalcoatlus likely employed a 'terrestrial stalking' feeding strategy, walking through Maastrichtian floodplains and hunting small dinosaurs, mammals, and other much like modern ground hornbills or marabou storks.
 The fossils were discovered in the Javelina Formation of Big Bend National Park, Texas, providing crucial insights into the ecosystem that existed just before the end-Cretaceous mass extinction.
 Quetzalcoatlus remains an icon of prehistoric life, demonstrating the remarkable extremes achieved by pterosaur evolution.

 Keep exploring the vault